mifriis/principal-engineering-on-demand/README.md

 # OpenAPI Outputs

-A collection of surprisingly good outputs from conversations with OpenAI
+A collection of surprisingly good outputs from conversations with OpenAI, manually organized and combined.